sullis/hbc-tech-blog/_posts/2019-04-02-small-batch-deployments.md

 Like many organizations, we have improved our systems by adopting [Continuous Delivery](https://continuousdelivery.com/) practices.
 Continuous Delivery isn't a new concept.
 But it does take time for organizations to embrace all of the principles and to achieve its full potential.

 # Work in small batches
 One of the core [principles](https://continuousdelivery.com/principles/) of Continuous Delivery is "work in small batches".
-Engineering teams that focus on "small batch" delivery can achieve higher quality and better efficiency.
+Engineering teams that focus on small batch delivery can achieve higher quality and better efficiency.

 ![principles-of-continuous-delivery](./assets/images/small-batch-deployments/principles-480.png)